mpc-csis/csis10a-lab-11/README.md

 Java has a number of excellent unit test frameworks to use.
 For this lab, we will be using [JUnit](http://junit.org/) which is probably the most commonly used one.

-In order to simplify the execution of unit tests, we will create our unit testst in a Maven project.
+In order to simplify the execution of unit tests, we will create our unit tests in a Maven project.
 If you follow a few conventions Maven will execute your unit tests for you on request or with every build.

 ### Your Tasks